thomaslui003/Tic_Tac_Toe_Adversarial_Search_AI/README.md

 ## Installation

-To run the project, make sure you have Python 3.x installed on your machine.
-You can download it from [python.org](https://www.python.org/downloads/).
+To run the project, make sure you have Python 3.x installed on your machine or in your vscode environment.

 1. Clone the repository:
    ```bash